-A student's permanent academic record will be reviewed after each term to determine academic progress.
-The entire record will be reviewed even if the student was not a financial aid recipient during part or all the time of his/her prior enrollment.

-Financial aid will be awarded to fulltime students who fulfill their course requirements within a normal time frame for program completion and achieve a minimum grade point average.
+- A student's permanent academic record will be reviewed after each term to determine academic progress.
+The entire record will be reviewed even if the student was not a financial aid recipient during part or all the time of his/her prior enrollment. - Financial aid will be awarded to fulltime students who fulfill their course requirements within a normal time frame for program completion and achieve a minimum grade point average.
 Students who enroll less than full time will have their financial aid calculated based on the appropriate enrollment status.
 All students will adhere to the same quantitative and qualitative measures for satisfactory progress requirements.

 For financial aid purposes, a normal time frame for program completion and minimum grade point average is as follows:

-Students cannot exceed the equivalent of nine terms or 114 credits to complete their associate's degree requirements.
+• Students cannot exceed the equivalent of nine terms or 114 credits to complete their associate's degree requirements.
 For the bachelor's degree, students cannot exceed the equivalent of 15 terms or 186 credits.
 All students must obtain a cumulative GPA of a 2.0 or a "C" average once they have completed at least 12 credits.
 A review of their GPA will be performed after each term is completed.

-Students must successfully complete at least 80% of their courses attempted to maintain academic progress.
+- Students must successfully complete at least 80% of their courses attempted to maintain academic progress.
 This review of courses attempted versus courses completed will be done after each term to determine academic progress.
-Grades of "F" (failure), "I" (incomplete), and "W" (withdrawals) are considered courses attempted but not successfully completed.
-Financial aid may be awarded for repeated courses only if the original grade in the course is below a "C".
-Repeated courses will be calculated as a course attempted for purposes of satisfactory academic progress.
-First term full-time students only need to obtain a GPA of 1.75 and successfully complete 75% of their courses to pass this test.
-After the first term, the 2.0 GPA and 80% rule is in effect.

-If unusual circumstances occur such as injury or illness to the student or death of an immediate family member, the College may waive the satisfactory academic progress requirement.
+Grades of "F" (failure), "I" (incomplete), and "W" (withdrawal) are considered courses attempted but not successfully completed.
+Financial aid may be awarded for repeated courses only if the original grade in the course is an "F".
+Repeated courses will be calculated as a course attempted for purposes of satisfactory academic progress. - If unusual circumstances occur such as injury or illness to the student or death of an immediate family member, the College may waive the satisfactory academic progress requirement.
 Also, the College may choose to waive the satisfactory academic progress requirement if the student has experienced undue hardship due to special circumstances.
 Waivers will be reviewed on a case-bycase basis.
-For special consideration, a student must complete a Financial Aid Appeal Request form and submit it to the Financial Aid Director.
+For special consideration, a student may need to complete a Financial Aid Appeal Request form and submit it to the Financial Aid Director.
 The Financial Aid Advisory Committee will then review the appeal.
 The student will be notified in writing of the disposition of the appeal.